Not Good Enough, or Fear of Failure?

 For each question, if you answered mostly 'a' then you may have tendencies towards NGE behaviour.

-If you answered mostly 'b', then you may have tendencies towards NMF behaviour.
+If you answered mostly 'b', then you may have tendencies towards FOF behaviour.

 How can I use this in the workplace?